mweel1/usa_high_level/civil-agencies/us-federal-communication-commission/domain-zone/index.md

 - Press a button to pay for a meter, and entering a meter #.
 - Pressing a button in a hotel room and retrieving the hotel room via a personal profile receipt.

-At least to start, I could be proven otherwise once the technology is released but that my feeling to start for safety measures.
+At least to start, I could be proven otherwise once the technology is released but thats my feeling at this time.

 ## Network Zone